AmrKhaledAK47/ExpectedGPACalculator_CreditHours/README.md

 # Expected GPA Calculator
-GPA Calculator for Calculating Cumulative GPA in a Software Engineering Credit Hours Program With the Most Awful Grading Scale.
+GPA Calculator for Calculating Cumulative GPA in a Software Engineering Credit Hours Program @ SCU With the Most Awful Grading Scale.